shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 *answer:*

-To effectively analyze Foodie-Fi's business performance, it is important to track the following key metrics:
+To effectively analyze Foodie-Fi's business performance, it is important to track key metrics that provide insights into different aspects of the business, including profitability, customer dynamics, and retention.

 - monthly revenue growth: a key metric of profitability that reflects the company's total revenue for each month.
 - monthly customer growth: a metric that helps to understand the dynamics of new user acquisition and customer base growth.
-- churn rate: a metric that indicates the percentage of users leaving the service over a certain period.
+- monthly churn rate: a metric that indicates the percentage of users leaving the service over a certain period.
 - average revenue per user (ARPU): a metric that estimates the average revenue generated per customer.

 These metrics collectively provide a comprehensive analysis, enabling Foodie-Fi to make informed decisions to enhance customer retention, boost revenue, and refine user acquisition strategies.